hmcts/ops-runbooks/oncall/README.md

 **Note:** there is a DNS name idam-bastion.platform.hmcts.net, but some people have had issues connecting using it.
 Local IP is: `10.106.79.4`.

-There is some information [here](https://tools.hmcts.net/confluence/display/RD/How+to+IDAM) about restarting IDAM services and the preferable order to do it in.
+There is further information [here](https://tools.hmcts.net/confluence/display/RD/How+to+IDAM) about IDAM, including how to restart services and the preferable order to do it in.

 The [idam-tools](https://github.com/hmcts/idam-tools) repository is checked out in the home directory of the `devops` user.
 There's useful scripts there.